LevyDecisionNeuroLab/fmri_task_glm/README.md

 Piplines for including parameric modulater, and RSA are also ready.
 Need to be added.)

+## Prerequisites:

-**Prerequisite**: fMRI data should already be preprocessed and in BIDS format.
-Behvaior data ready for creating design matrix.
++ fMRI data preprocessed and in BIDS format.
++ Behvaior data ready for creating design matrix.
++ Python environment ready, the following package installed:
+  + Basics: numpy, os, pandas, scipy, glob, matplotlib, seaborn
+  + Neuroimaging: Nipype, Nilearn, Nibabel
+  + Advanced stats and machine learning (not required for just running GLM): Brainiak, scikit-learn
++ FSL and SPM (MATLAB) installed.

 ## Steps:

-**Step1:** Create event files for design matrix.
++ **Step1:** Create event files for design matrix.
 Run create_event_files.py

-**Step2:** fMRI scans in order.
++ **Step2:** fMRI scans in order.
 If necessary, run rename_imaging_files.py to rename scans.

-**Step3:** First-level analysis, which is to fit GLM to each participant.
++ **Step3:** First-level analysis, which is to fit GLM to each participant.
 Run the pipleline spm_glm_firstlevel.py

-**Step4:** Second-level analysis, which is to analysis group-level contrast.
++ **Step4:** Second-level analysis, which is to analysis group-level contrast.
 Run the pipeline spm_glm_secondlevel.py

-**Step5:** Visualize GLM results by running jupyter norebook visualize_glm_restuls.ipynb.
++ **Step5:** Visualize GLM results by running jupyter norebook visualize_glm_restuls.ipynb.
 Can also do further map thresholding and saving whole-brain analysis ROIS.

 *If running on cluster in batch jobs, run_spm_glm_firstlevel.sh and run_spm_glm_secondlevel.sh are for submitting batch jobs.*